acampb311-Coursework/Microprocessors/README.md

 # Microprocessors
 This is a collection of the files required for the EENG 420 Microprocessors Class

+The following gives some directions for a more enjoyable experience in the class...

 The interface for the provided software left a lot to be desired:
 ![ScreenShot](https://github.com/acampb311/Microprocessors/blob/master/old.PNG)